Skip to main content

 Title

-Assistant Professor of Pharmacy and Epidemiology, Assistant Director - Rutgers Center for Pharmacoepidemiology and Treatment Science, Academic Director - Rutgers Center for Health Outcomes, Policy, and Economics
+Assistant Director - Rutgers Center for Pharmacoepidemiology and Treatment Science, Associate Professor of Pharmacy and Epidemiology, Director - Rutgers Center for Health Outcomes, Policy, and Economics

 Area of Study/Expertise